Skip to main content

 A Better Pair of Shoes "The Thinner Soul", a novel- Chapter 9

 Thank you for following UnEarth and A Better Pair of Shoes "The Thinner Soul", a novel.
 (Click on the Image to open a clearer view) #ABPOS The Thinner Soul, Chp.
 9 Reece- Women in business.
 Always a friendly fight.
-We built what became of Ample Records; the househeld name and phenomenon.
-The boys emerged with Ample Sound, but we don't change the records, and so I'm owner of management, Radiance is owner of the brand, and Kaylin walked away with all her publishing rights and most of the fame.
-I recently got wind of Death to Forty and the legacy continues.
+We built what became of Ample Records; the household name and the phenomenon.
+I'm overseer of management, and Kaylin walked away with all her publishing rights and most of the fame.
+With "Death to Forty" the legacy continues.
 I'm slouched in my seat when they come through the door one after each other like Dunbars do.
-I know it's just the way the clock struck them, and that there's no other reason she's here but to be sure none of our plans for Ample Sound conflicts with Ample Records'.
+I know it's just the way the clock struck them.
 I'm stunned by her resolve, but we're all stunned by each other's resolve.
-They're book publishing roy...
+They're book publishing royalty and we're new money in music, but it's one room, and we know how we all got here.
+I'm sitting upright by the time everyone sits.
+Radiance is not far behind with her heart shaped lenses.
+"Nice Shot."
+Sam congra...

 A Better Pair of Shoes "The Thinner Soul", a novel - Chapter 7 and 8

 (Click on the Image to open a clearer view) #ABPOS "The Thinner Soul", Chp.
 7 Monica Shepherd- What is it with guys and art galleries this millennia: a general period of righteousness and happiness?
 It's the new wave of hoppers.
 I used to stand at the corner of the gallery and watch loads of women come through looking for their life's subject in the canvases on the walls.
 Now it's unknown males just staring with whatever the search hidden deep within.
 I haven't been able to pin point the caravan in their hearts or the subjects lingering in their messenger bags.
 I'm captured by his gaze.
 Standing from behind it's still a deep gaze.
 I'm studying his selections; where his feet are led to stop, and he appears to have a solid question.
-I mean.. the three artists, the stories, and the gifts.
+I mean.. the three artists, the stories, and their gifts.
 I study them all as they come and go.
 I know the types they draw, and I know he's coming my way.
-It was the recognition he att...
+It was the recognition he a...